pallets/flask/docs/signals.rst

 unless you really want to listen for signals from all applications.
 This is especially true if you are developing an extension.

-For example, here is a helper context manager that can be used in a unittest to determine which templates were rendered and what variables were passed to the template::
+For example, here is a helper context manager that can be used in a unit test to determine which templates were rendered and what variables were passed to the template::